Search

 John Ward House (9 Brown Street)

-A casement window restoration project recently completed and the last of the restored windows in the rear portion of the house will be installed this spring.
+A casement window restoration project recently completed and all four of the remaining restored windows have been installed over the summer.

 Andrew-Safford House (13 Washington Square)

-In fall 2024, a shutter restoration project and a restoration of the house’s front portico and balustrade was completed.
-This spring, the wooden elements on the front facade of the house will be repainted.
+During the summer, wooden elements on the front facade of the house will be repainted.

 Yin Yu Tang (161 Essex Street)